Best Desserts in Europe

 In Europe, I tried new food nearly every day.
 Coming from the U.S., where I'd have to travel days to try a new regional cuisine, I was really impressed that a quick train ride in Europe could take me to a vastly different culture.
-Some of the best food that I ate in the twelve European countries we visited happened to be dessert.
+The best food that I ate in twelve European countries just so happened to be dessert.

 Vafler med Brunost (Waffle with Brown Cheese) // Oslo, Norway

 Brunost (literally translated to brown cheese) is a Norwegian cheese with a naturally high sugar content.
 It tastes somewhat like a combination of caramel and cheese.
 Paired with a waffle, it's a delicious sweet treat.
 We had this combination a few times in Norway, but Oslo International Airport was the first place we tried it.

 Jordgubb Rabarber Paj (Strawberry Rhubarb Pie) // Gothenburg, Sweden

 In Sweden and Denmark, we frequently encountered pies like this one that were thin and tasted more like what I would call a "crumble" and featured custard on the side.
 This was probably one of the best fruit pies we had in Scandinavia.
 We ate it at Cafe Husaren in Gothenburg, a wonderful bakery in the city known for it's giant cinnamon buns.